Compression and Distillation of Data Quadruplets in Non-intrusive Reduced-order Modeling: Introduction

 The remainder of the paper is structured as follows.
 Section \ref{sec2} provides the necessary background on MOR and briefly reviews existing MOR algorithms most relevant to this work.
-The main contributions of this research begin in Section \ref{sec3}, where a data-driven, non-intrusive implementation of ADI-based low-rank BT is proposed.
-Section \ref{sec4} presents three new data-driven implementations of IRKA, tailored to the type of available data.
-Section \ref{sec5} introduces two quadrature-based data-driven implementations of IRKA for discrete-time systems.
+The main contributions of this research begin in Section \ref{sec3}, where a non-intrusive implementation of ADI-based low-rank BT is proposed.
+Section \ref{sec4} presents three new non-intrusive implementations of IRKA, tailored to the type of available data.
+Section \ref{sec5} introduces two quadrature-based non-intruisve implementations of IRKA for discrete-time systems.
 In Section \ref{sec6}, the PORK algorithm is extended to discrete-time systems.
-Building on this, Section \ref{sec7} formulates a quadrature-free data-driven implementation of BT for discrete-time systems, while Section \ref{sec8} develops a quadrature-free data-driven implementation of IRKA.
-Section \ref{sec9} elaborates on the concepts of compression and distillation in the context of data-driven MOR.
+Building on this, Section \ref{sec7} formulates a quadrature-free non-intrusive implementation of BT for discrete-time systems, while Section \ref{sec8} develops a quadrature-free non-intrusive implementation of IRKA.
+Section \ref{sec9} elaborates on the concepts of compression and distillation in the context of non-intrusive MOR.
 The performance of the proposed algorithms is evaluated in Section \ref{sec10}.
 Finally, the paper concludes in Section \ref{sec11}.